Welcome to Squadron Officer College

 SOS students will recognize the changes instantly.
 Gone are the day-long lectures and unending decks of PowerPoint slides.
 Gone too are the activities that had become divorced from the College’s leadership focus.
 Instead, students are treated to a graduate-level executive leadership seminar that helps them to identify their leadership strengths and weaknesses, provides them tools for improvement, and empowers them with opportunities to apply what they have learned.

 In addition to these improvements, we at SOC are reaching beyond the walls of our facilities to transform our distance-learning educational opportunities.
 In this effort, we are leveraging technology to provide state-of–the-art, on-line curriculum to company grade officers and their civilian counterparts across our Air Force.
-The newest version of the SOS nonresident course, released in January 2013, features multi-media materials, avatar-based instructional items, and a completely renovated curriculum targeted specifically at leadership development.
+The newest version of the SOS nonresident program features multi-media materials, avatar-based instructional items, and a completely renovated curriculum targeted specifically at leadership development.
 The program includes online facilitation by SOS faculty.
 Students spend part of their online experience communicating directly with instructors and peers through shared assignments and critical feedback, increasing the learning opportunities for all of our distance learning student body.
 We continue to provide the Leadership Development Program, consisting of four self-paced courses specifically designed to address company-grade officers’ developmental needs.
-SOC offers four courses that will comprise the leadership concentration of ACSC online master’s degree program.
+SOC offers courses that comprise the leadership concentration of ACSC online master’s degree program.
 Combined, these initiatives mark a fundamental expansion of SOC’s developmental mission all with the aim of enhancing company-grade officer development across the Air Force.

 SOC is transforming itself to be more relevant to today’s complex security environment and to be more responsive to the challenges that our junior leaders face as they lead our expeditionary Air Force to mission success.
 If you haven’t seen SOC lately, then you don’t know SOC.
 We are well on our way to realizing our vision of becoming our Air Force’s premier leadership-development institution.